 Avoid washing with soap during every bath.
 When soap is needed, use a gentle, nondrying product, such as Aveeno, Dove, or Neutrogena.
 Use soap only on the underarms, groin, and feet, and rinse immediately afterward.

 Pat your skin dry after a bath or shower.
 Apply a moisturizer right away.
-Moisturizers include Aquaphor, Eucerin, and Purpose.
+Moisturizers include Aquaphor, Eucerin,

 Apply moisturizer several times a day.
 Use moisturizer on your hands, especially if you must